-[Load Colours - ×
+Load Colours ×

-PCB bottom silk [0 K
+PCB bottom silk 0 K

-C:\Users\Public\Documents\Pulsonix\Colours PCB black background PCB bottom side PCB postel colours PCB top side PCB top silk PCB vivid colours PCB white background [Car icel
+C:\Users\Public\Documents\Pulsonix\Colours PCB black background PCB bottom sile PCB pastel colours PCB top sile PCB top sile Can ncel

 Colours are an integral element within the Technology File and as such can also be loaded as part of this file.
 During Load Technology, you can select to only load the Colour elements of the design, ignoring any other elements.
 This enables you to load or reload the Display flag of any item(s), or the Selectability, or the Colour of an item(s) within the design.